SuperXrayDoc/JoinDateFilter/README.txt

 This mod only works on Constantiam.
 If you use it on another server it will spam your chat with "Unknown command".
 This is because I don't know how to limit the mod to only constantiam.
 If someone knows please reach out to me.
 To prevent this just disable the mod in the mod config gui in-game.

+Changelog:
+v 1.0.2:
+Fixed to now work with OSX and Linux.

+v 1.0.1:
+Fixed issue where it would hide messages from [server].

+v 1.0.0:
+Release